cirocosta/concourse-arm/README.md

 ### using docker

-Images are published with the `platform` already according to the platform.
+Images are published with the `platform` already set according to the platform.

 ```
 docker pull cirocosta/concourse-arm:5.2.0